zuzya3010/hoverboard-AT32F413RCT7/README.md

     git clone https://github.com/someone42/hoverboard-firmware-hack.git
     make

-Only V5.1 boards with the AT32F413RCT7 controller are supported.
+Only boards with the AT32F413RCT7 controller are supported.
 Use https://github.com/cloidnerux/hoverboard-firmware-hack if you need support for boards that use the AT32F403RCT6 or STM32F103 controller.

 ---

 ## Hardware
 ![otter](https://raw.githubusercontent.com/cloidnerux/hoverboard-firmware-hack/master/pinout.png)

-The main difference of the V5.1 board compared to V4 is the use of a cheaper controller and also (somehow) even less capacitors.
+The above image is a V4 board, however, the V5.1 looks very similar.
+The main difference of the V5.1 board compared to V4 is the use of a cheaper controller and also
+(somehow) even less capacitors.
+All the pinouts for the connectors on the V5.1 mainboard are identical to the V4 mainboard.

 These boards see a lot of small changes over the years to make them cheaper or to implement certain functions.
 Your board might not be quite the same as the board shown here.